Corryong's 150 Year Timeline

 1962 Sewerage works completed.
 Corryong says good bye to the dunny can!
 The town is now fully flushing!

-1966 The introduction of Decimal Currency - Farewell to the pounds, shillings and pence.
+1966 The introduction of Decimal Currency.
+Farewell to pounds, shillings and pence.

 Corryong Centenary of the first arrival of Selectors to the District (Harris, Briggs and Kiell)

 Corryong sees the end of “Six O’clock Closing”.
-Pubs allowed to remain open to 10 pm.
+Pubs are allowed to remain open to 10 pm.

 1969 The Corryong Memorial Swimming Pool opens for business.